ElectronSutra/venture/pages/systems/crafting/experience.md

 ### White Experience

-White experience (wxp) is earned from completing superior projects, and used to complete the legendary projects that elude even the greatest crafters -- lucky that you're a player!
+White experience (wxp) is earned from completing superior projects, and used to complete the legendary projects that elude even the greatest crafters...

 ## Basic Objectives